cesarmsq/Reto_NewRelicPlatzi/README.md

-# Reto NewRelic y Platzi
+# Observability in New Relic
 Observability challenge with New Relic and Platzi

 ## platzi route certificates